breadchris/notes/pages/seagl___talk.md

 	- Protoflow is the continued effort.
 	- It runs on your computer
 	- ![Screenshot 2023-10-31 at 7.03.07 AM.png](../assets/Screenshot_2023-10-31_at_7.03.07 AM_1698760992728_0.png){:height 460, :width 631}
-	- Every code block is strongly typed
+	- Every code block is strongly typed.
 	- ![Screenshot 2023-10-31 at 7.18.21 AM.png](../assets/Screenshot_2023-10-31_at_7.18.21 AM_1698761904976_0.png)
-	- And it can run itself
+	- And it can run itself.
 	- ![Screenshot 2023-10-31 at 7.19.31 AM.png](../assets/Screenshot_2023-10-31_at_7.19.31 AM_1698761974050_0.png){:height 448, :width 450}
-	- Chain things together to make cool things
+	- Chain things together to make cool things.
 	- ![Screenshot 2023-10-31 at 7.21.38 AM.png](../assets/Screenshot_2023-10-31_at_7.21.38 AM_1698762124939_0.png){:height 585, :width 179}
 	- Maybe one day you could build entire web apps?
 	- ![Screenshot 2023-10-31 at 7.22.38 AM.png](../assets/Screenshot_2023-10-31_at_7.22.38 AM_1698762175345_0.png){:height 626, :width 243}
-	- Soapbox
-	- Protobuf and Temporal solved big problems for big companies
+	- Protobuf and Temporal solved big problems for big companies.
-	- Smaller teams and projects need tools to scale
+	- Smaller teams and projects need tools to scale.
-	- I want to give everyone a senior developer's brain
+	- I want to give everyone a senior developer's brain.
-	- Simple service templates with batteries included
+	- Simple service templates with batteries included.
 	- What if you had a library/service that let you build strongly-typed services, connected to each other with a durable workflow manager?
 	- Auto-generated client code, with types!
-	- Control the flow of data through out the system
+	- Control the flow of data through out the system.
-		- Save data and replay it for testing
+		- Save data and replay it for testing.
-		- Trace data in production, replay it locally
+		- Trace data in production, replay it locally.
-		- Free metrics
+		- Free metrics.
 	- LLM feedback??!!
 	- Share your code with others
 - Parting words of wisdom